-The most serious potential side effect of the prolonged use of narcotic analgesics is that of drug dependency.
+The potential hazards of the prolonged use of narcotics are that of drug tolerance and dependency.

-While the use of narcotic analgesics may be acceptable from a medical and TUE perspective, the relevant sport association may decide that in certain situations, their use poses an unacceptable safety risk to the athlete and/or other competitors.
+While the use of narcotics may be acceptable from a medical and TUE perspective, the relevant sport association may decide that in certain situations, their use poses an unacceptable safety risk to the athlete and/or other competitors.
 Sport safety issues are outside the realm of anti-doping.